bgamari/ghc-wiki-import/gp-h-eden.md

-Heriot-Watt will host a [HackDay](gp-h-eden/hack-day_-mar13) on Tue March 19th, 2013.
+Heriot-Watt will host the Blessed Clement of Dunblane [HackDay](gp-h-eden/hack-day_-mar13) on Tue March 19th, 2013.